Productivity hacks are essential for working from home. Essential so you’re not stigmatized as lazy, and sitting on the sofa watching Netflix.

 How this productivity hack works is by convincing yourself that the client work is due in earlier than what the client actually requested.
 This tricks your mind into thinking I’ve only got this amount of time to do the task in or it’s going to be late and I’ll have an unhappy client.

-So with this scarcity (shortage of time), you’re being productive by actually cracking on and doing the client work not just leaving it till later.
+With this scarcity (shortage of time), you’re being productive by actually cracking on and doing the client work not just leaving it till later.

 To make sure that you tackle this, you really need to start making a ritual.
 A ritual to not absorb any content that could reduce your mood.
 But instead, absorb content that will uplift you and help you to smash the day.
 These are the top productivity hacks that I start with every day.